 Insider Tip: Pair the Pepito torta and the poblano corn chowder and dip it in to make the bread softer!

 Mesa Verde Bar & Grill- Denver, Colorado (DEN)

 The Mile High city airport has plenty to offer in terms of authentic Mexican cuisine.
 Not only is this restaurant delicious, but also it is also very affordable.
 The inventive menu that begins with the brussels sprouts with vegan chorizo to the polenta, and while unorthodox, the taste is indescribable.
 Moreover, the service is spectacular allowing for minimal waiting time for food.

 Insider Tip: Try one meat dish and one veggie dish.
 The vegetarian dishes vastly differ in taste in comparison to the non-vegetarian dishes.

 Javi’s- Santa Ana, California (SNA)

-Javi’s restaurant in Santa Ana airport is not only known for its tasty Mexican food but also it’s very classy interior.
+Javi’s restaurant at the John Wayne Airport (SNA) is not only known for its tasty Mexican food but also it’s very classy interior.
 The beef and bean enchiladas coupled with a spicy yet limey jalapeño margarita is a very popular choice.
 While Javi’s is more expensive than the other restaurants mentioned in the list above, the outstanding service and the freshness of the food make it a must-stop for any passenger in southern California.
 Unfortunately, Javi’s is very expensive, even for the quality of the food, which gives this airport restaurant only 4 stars.

 Insider Tip: Get the enchilada, taco, chile relleno combo with different types of meat in each!